Uinyw/financetracker/pages/analysis/usecases_product.md

 Title: Purchase Shopping Cart

 Primary Actors: User
-Secondary Actors: -
+Secondary Actors: Transaction

-Preconditions: The product to delete exists in the shopping cart/supplies.
-Postconditions: The product with the given ID does not exist in the shopping cart/supplies.
+Preconditions: Products exist in the shopping cart.
+Postconditions: The total cost of all products marked as purchased is transferred as an expense.

 Flow:
-1. The user selects the shopping cart/supplies.
+1. The user selects the products in the shopping cart that are purchased.
-2. The user provides the ID of the product to delete.
+2. The user books the shopping expenses on a bank account.
+3. The system creates a corresponding expense transaction.
+4. Transaction transfers the expense.
-3. The system removes the product from the shopping cart/supplies.
+5. The system removes the purchased products from the shopping cart.

 Alternative flows:
-3a.
-No product with the provided ID exists: The system informs the user about his invalid input.
+5a.
+The transfer fails: The system informs the user about the failure.

-Information Requirements: ID
+Information Requirements: BankAccountID
 ```